The Oscar Quest: Best Supporting Actor & Best Supporting Actress – 2000

 Kate Hudson.
 The fact that Kate Hudson did not win this award is one of the biggest travesties of the past 20 years.
 Seriously.
 Kate Hudson is beyond electric in this movie.
 Seriously, go back and watch it.
 And try to look at it objectively.
 What she brings to that role is beyond incredible.
-Here’s a character that is essentially a whore — sleeping with rock stars with the dreams of romance — and brings such empathy to it, such heartbreak, that you can’t help but feel bad for her when the inevitable happens.
+Here’s a character that is sleeping with rock stars with the dreams of romance — and she brings such empathy to it, such heartbreak, that you can’t help but feel bad for her when the inevitable happens.
 I think this is a brilliant performance and cannot understand (yes I can.
 Oscar loves veterans.) why she didn’t win.

 Frances McDormand.
 A performance I really loved.
 Frances McDormand is pitch perfect as the mother in this movie.
 However, I felt she wasn’t on screen quite enough to earn the win (especially when Kate Hudson was her competition.
 Without Kate Hudson, I vote Frances all the way).
 She’s absolutely hysterical as the mother who is overprotective of her son, but also smart enough to know she needs to give him space — even though every inch of that space kills her inside.
 The scene where you know she’s made an impact in her role is when the band shows up at one of their hotels, and the doorman stops William and is like, “Your mother called.”
 And the second he says that, you know — this motherfucker caught one hell of an earful on that phone.
 We know exactly what she said and what she did without him having to say another word.
 That’s the sign of a great performance.